lirantal/nodejs-cli-apps-best-practices/README.md

 A fast `npm install` for Node.js CLIs invoked with `npx` will provide a better user experience.
 This is made possible when the overall dependency, and transitive dependency, footprint is kept to a reasonable size.

 A one-off global `npm` installation of a slow-to-install `npm` package will offer a one-off poor experience, but the use of `npx` by users to invoke executable packages will make the degraded performance, due to `npx` always fetching and installing packages from the registry, more significant and obvious.

+Reference projects:

+- [Bundlephobia](https://bundlephobia.com/) is a tool to help you find the cost of a npm package.

 ### 2.2 Use the shrinkwrap, Luke